mingodad/bkp2git/README.md

 A shell script to create a git repository from a set of backup files.

-It come with settings to test it with the "indent" GNU project as example (please use a mirror near you).
+It comes with settings to test with the "indent" GNU project as example (please use a mirror near you).

 The script will create a folder to hold the git repository and use a specific type of backup files: